 Do you need a GPS?

-A GPS can provide valuable location-based information that you can't get with your own eyes.
+A GPS can provide valuable location-based information that you can't see with your own eyes.
 For example, marine GPS devices with charts show water depth, potential underwater hazards, and – most importantly – display your position in poor visibility conditions.
-Lobster fishermen in Maine use GPS to plot the locations of their traps so that they can fish even in dense fog, heavy rain, or whiteout snow conditions.
+Lobster fishermen in Maine use GPS to plot the locations of their traps so that they can fish in dense fog, heavy rain, or whiteout snow conditions.
 Hunters use GPS to mark the location of their kill, tree stand, or trailhead.
+Mountain guides will use the "tracks" function to mark routes up and down mountains.
+Some guides testing the units said they share routes on descent of the mountain via Bluetooth with fellow guides going up.
 For outdoor recreation purposes, GPS devices are most useful for displaying your position (which presumably can't be found by other methods) relative to your destination.
+Many love to spend their weekends looking for hidden treasures called "geocaches."
+Many devices tested (like the Garmin GPS MAP 64s) have pre-programmed caches located in your vicinity for a fun-filled weekend.
 Find out some other great uses for your GPS here.
-Luc Mehl has a good tutorial on GPS route planning for low visibility conditions here.

 Smartphone GPS applications